 Q: Why are you enforcing here?

-A: There are a number of ways speed enforcement sites are agreed:
+A: There are a number of ways mobile speed enforcement sites are agreed:

-- Some of the older sites were introduced based on casualty statistics.
+- Some sites have been introduced based on existing casualty statistics;

-- Some sites were recommended by local councils in response to community concerns.
+- Some sites were recommended by local councils in response to community concerns about speeding;